Member Price: $0

 Presented by Erik Fadiman.

-As more people access the web from their smartphones and tablets, the range of screen sizes and platforms designers need to deliver for has increased dramatically.
-We’ll discuss an agile design workflow which includes styles tiles, designing in the browser, and testing on multiple devices.
+As more people access the web from their smartphones and tablets, the range of screen sizes and platforms designers need to deliver has increased dramatically.
+We’ll discuss an agile design workflow that includes style tiles, designing in the browser, and testing on multiple devices.

 Member Price: $0